Billionaire Kremlin hopeful says Putin must change

 "What worked before does not work now.
 Look in the streets.
 People are not happy," Prokhorov, 46, said in the interview beneath the windowed dome that soars above his spacious office on a central Moscow boulevard close to the Kremlin.

-"It is time to change," said Prokhorov, ranked by Forbes magazine as Russia's third-richest person, with an $18 billion (11.7 billion pounds) metals-to-banking empire that includes the New Jersey Nets basketball team in the United States.
+"It is time to change," said Prokhorov, ranked by Forbes magazine as Russia's third-richest person, with an $18 billion metals-to-banking empire that includes the New Jersey Nets basketball team in the United States.

 "Stability at any price is no longer acceptable for Russians."